 A fundamental and outstanding question for the design of mmWave networks is to understand the effects of interference and, more specifically, under which circumstances mmWave cellular networks are likely to be limited by interference or by thermal noise.
-Identifying in which regimes networks operate is important to system design: for example, while interference limited networks can benefit from advanced techniques such as inter-cellular interference coordination, coordinated beamforming and dynamic orthogonalization, these techniques have little value in networks where thermal noise, rather than interference, is dominant.
+Identifying in which regimes networks operate is important to design the system.
+For example, while interference limited networks can benefit from advanced techniques such as inter-cellular interference coordination, coordinated beamforming and dynamic orthogonalization, these techniques have little value in networks where thermal noise, rather than interference, is dominant.

-While for traditional cellular deployments, in particular macrocell-based, the relative power of interference to thermal noise is a function of the distance between cells and of the transmit power spectral density, the results in our study demonstrate that in mmWave systems the relative strength of interference depends on many more factors.
+In traditional cellular deployments, in particular macrocell-based networks, the relative power of interference to thermal noise is a function of the distance between cells and of the transmit power spectral density.
+Differently, the results in our study demonstrate that in mmWave systems the relative strength of undesired signals depends on many more factors.

 |M. Rebato, J. Park, P. Popovski, E. de Carvalho, and M. Zorzi, "Stochastic Geometric Coverage Analysis in mmWave Cellular Networks with a Realistic Channel Model," in IEEE Global Communications Conference: Mobile and Wireless Networks (Globecom2017 MWN), Dec.
 2017.||2017/05||Interference|

 |M.Rebato, M.Mezzavilla, S.Rangan, F.Boccardi and M.Zorzi, "Understanding Noise and Interference Regimes|

 in 5G Millimeter-Wave Cellular Networks", in the 22th European Wireless Conference, 2016.